testfairy/docs/docs/04_iOS_SDK/03_Session_Attributes.md

 `[TestFairy setAttribute:@"<key>" withValue:@"<value>"]`

 The first value is a string `key` to help you search for the attribute in your session.
-The second paramter `value` is any string value for the attribute associated with the session.
+The second paramter, `value`, is any string value for the attribute associated with the session.
 Neither value can be nil.
 These attributes are available later in the session recording page, is available via API, and is searchable.

 ### Example